 Certain Group companies in the rice (Herba Spain, S&B Herba, Herba Ingredients and Herba Bangkok) and pasta segments (Panzani, Bertagni and Garofalo) write foreign currency future contracts and/or options in order to mitigate their transaction-related exposures.
 Those transactions are arranged to minimize currency risk but have not been designated as hedges for accounting purposes.
-The contracts outstanding at yearend:
+The contracts outstanding at year-end:

-CURRENCY

-NOTIONAL A MOUNT (THOUSANDS)
+Notional amount (thousands)

-2020 2019
+Currency 2020 2019

 USD 117,118 89,542

 EUR 29,322 15,709

 THB (Thailand) 200,000 187,000

-CAD (Canadá) - 1,500
+CAD (Canada) - 1,500

 AUD (Australia) 78 -